layline-io/layline-doc/docs/03-assets/formats/03-asset-format-data-dictionary.md

 ## What is the purpose of the Data Dictionary Asset?

 As explained in the [Data Dictionary Concept](/docs/concept/data-dictionary), layline.io creates a global internal Data Dictionary based on all the data formats defined by you.
-There my be cases, however, where this is not enough, and where you want to store additional information alongside a message which traverses the system.
+There might be cases, however, where this is not enough, and where you want to store additional information alongside a message which traverses the system.

 Some examples: